AccelerationConsortium/cnc-machine/README.md

 - There are two example locations, a location and a location array in the location_status.yaml file in the directory

+- The location index moves through a whole column before moving to the next (this is arbitrary, see the diagram below)

+- The direction of motion has to do with the x_offset and and y_offset values (either + or - direction)

+- Location index 0 represents the origin with coordinates (x_origin, y_origin, z_origin)

 - vial_rack: #Array-location

   - num_x: 2 #Rows